The Cook’s Atelier

 Kitchen Notes

-To make vanilla sugar, simply place a split vanilla bean into a clean glass jar, and fill it with caster sugar.
+Place a split vanilla bean into a clean glass jar, and fill it with caster sugar.
 Leave it for at least a few days for the vanilla to infuse the sugar.
 You can keep adding vanilla beans to the sugar over time to intensify the aroma.
+Alternatively, add about 1 teaspoon of vanilla bean powder to a jar of caster sugar and stir through.

 Most seasonal fruits work well in this recipe.
 Some suggestions include: